To Be Loved

 prov31_10pink

-One of the most important decisions a person will make in life is the choice of their spouse.
+One of the most important decisions a person will make in life is choosing their spouse.
 According to the One who designed marriage, marriage is to be a lifelong commitment.
-The Bible is clear, God hates divorce (Malachi 2:16).
-Therefore, choosing a spouse is not a matter to be taken lightly.
+The Bible is clear: God hates divorce (Malachi 2:16).
+Therefore, choosing a spouse is not to be taken lightly.